The Ultimate San Diego Neighborhood Guide

 RENT, BY THE NUMBERS >>

 A new report by London Group Realty Advisors, as reported on in 2016 by The San Diego Union-Tribune noted that, “San Diegans — as measured against a percentage of household income — paid more for rental housing than residents of San Francisco and even parts of Silicon Valley in the last few years.”
 Which shows that San Diego is a hot market for rental property owners because the demand is still so high due to low inventory.
+This is how you how to market vacation rental property towards your large target audience.

 The report went on to note that: “Renters in San Diego and Orange counties shelled out about 35 percent of their incomes, whereas San Franciscans paid 29 percent and Mountain View renters, in the heart of Silicon Valley, paid 27 percent.